Gaining Insight and Resources through the AICPA Not-for-Profit Certificate Programs

 “Many times we are looking at things from a high level when we’re doing an audit, but we don’t always get into the finite details our clients are working with,” Kelsey said.
 “I’ve gained a better understanding and am able to come alongside clients when they are determining how to handle certain accounting areas well.”

-The managers also noted that the program has given them resources they can use in serving clients.
-“We’ve been able to use guides, transcripts, and other resources provided through the program to assist clients with specific issues,” Chris said.
+The programs have also provided our team with resources they can use in serving clients.
+“We’ve been able to use guides, transcripts, and other resources provided through the programs to assist clients with specific issues,” Chris said.

 Chris, Mark, and Kelsey said they would recommend the certificate programs to those working in accounting or finance at nonprofit organizations.
 “I think these are great programs for clients.
 They would be particularly helpful for those who have come from a for-profit background and want to learn what makes nonprofits unique from for-profits,” Chris observed.

 Mark noted that the programs can give clients a more thorough understanding of the results and recommendations of their audits.
 “It would also help clients to see how everything fits together, especially from a financial reporting perspective,” he said.
 “The information gained in these programs would help some of our clients better understand the intricacies of their own financial statements, including how all the numbers tie in and the reason behind certain disclosures.
 Ultimately, seeing the big picture of how everything flows in the financial statements can help them prepare ahead of time for questions we might ask,” resulting in a streamlined audit process.